modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/21_scOption-Radio.md

-The Option Radio is being used by the [scGetCart Snippet](../Snippets/scGetCart) for option inputtype Radio
+The scOption-Radio chunk is used for formatting [Product Options](../Frontend/Products/Options) with radio buttons.

 ## Default scOption-Radio chunk